hello-robot/stretch_body/docs/collision_avoidance_tutorial.md

             limits['lift']=[None,table_height+safety_margin]
         return limits
 ```
-Note that if the file is not created within the stretch_body directory then the following
-command should be run in order to add the working directory to the PYTHONPATH env , This can also be added to our bashrc to permanently edit the path:
+The following command should be run in order to add the working directory to the PYTHONPATH env , This can also be added to our bashrc to permanently edit the path:

 ```bash
 >>$ export PYTHONPATH=$PYTHONPATH:/<path_to_modules>